 Some amps do take passive pickups into consideration, although because many don’t you’re more restricted.
 In the event you use an instrument with passive pickups – you will need to use an acoustic preamp until it already sounds good via your PA or acoustic amp.

 With these electric ukes at a reasonable price, you will be able to get to a nice price point and still play them without an amp.
 The combination of both worlds works really well in this case.

-Some of these 10 picks feature 2 band or 3 band EQ options, nylon strings, padded gig bags and are actually really great picks at this value for money.
+Some of these 10 picks feature 2-band or 3-band EQ options, nylon strings, and padded gig bags and are actually really great picks at this value for money.
 The electric ukes are found in all sizes and you can get something that you really prefer.

 There are also some cheap electric ukuleles with a nice price point that still have good-sounding electronics that have tuners, EQs, and volume control knobs.